chartjs/chartjs-chart-financial/README.md

 As we near an initial release we will add documentation.
 For now, please see the samples directory

+## Comparison

+Because Chart.js utilizes canvas it is more performant than the majority of JavaScript charting libraries.
+[ZingChart](https://www.zingchart.com/docs/chart-types/stock-charts/) and [Highcharts](https://www.highcharts.com/stock/demo/candlestick) with the [boost module](https://www.highcharts.com/blog/news/175-highcharts-performance-boost/) are two options that may also be performant.

+Most chart libraries don't have great handling of timescale axes.
+[AmCharts](https://www.amcharts.com/stock-chart/) is one exception to this.

+Chart.js will be the only popular JavaScript library that is both performant and has good timescale handling once the issues above are completed.

 ## Building

 ```sh